Today we look at one of most misunderstood parts of auditing: audit risk assessment.

-In creating planning analytics, use management’s metrics.
+In creating preliminary analytics, use management’s metrics.
 If certain numbers are important to the company, they should be to us (the auditors) as well—there’s a reason the board or the owners are reviewing particular numbers so closely.
 (When you read the minutes, ask for a sample monthly financial report; then you’ll know what is most important to management and those charged with governance.)

 Sometimes, unexplained variations in the numbers are fraud signals.

 In every audit, inquire about the existence of theft.
 In performing walkthroughs, look for control weaknesses that might allow fraud to occur.
 Ask if any theft has occurred.
 If yes, how?

 My next post—in The Why and How of Auditing series—addresses fraud, so this is all I will say about theft, for now.
 Sometimes the greater risk is not fraud but errors.

 Have you ever noticed that some clients make the same mistakes—every year?
 (Johnny–the controller–has worked there for the last twenty years, and he makes the same mistakes every year.
 Sound familiar?)
 In the risk assessment process, we are looking for the risk of material misstatement whether by intention (fraud) or by error (accident).

 One way to identify potential misstatements due to error is to maintain a summary of the larger audit entries you’ve made over the last three years.
 If your client tends to make the same mistakes, you’ll know where to look.

 Now it’s time to pull the above together.

 Once all of the risk assessment procedures are completed, we synthesize the disparate pieces of information into a composite image.